mauriciorostagno/Retail-Sales/README.md

 - Clear metrics around returns and customer retention.
 - A dashboard that provides both operational and marketing perspectives.

-This project addresses those needs through an end-to-end pipeline and a data storytelling dashboard, optimized for executive-level decision-making.
+This project addresses those needs through an end-to-end pipeline and a data storytelling dashboard, made for executive decisions.